Passkey Integration Guide

 //

-document.getElementById('sign-in-form').on('submit', onSignInSubmit)
+document.getElementById('sign-in-form').addEventListener('submit', onSignInSubmit)

 snapAuth.handleAutofill(onAuth)